 Benedikte of Denmark

 She became a member of the Council of State by the age of 21 and has acted as regent first in the place of her father and then for her sister.
-She is married to Prince Richard zu Sayn-Wittgenstein-Berleburg and lives in Germany.
+She was married to Prince Richard zu Sayn-Wittgenstein-Berleburg (1934-2017).
 Mother of 3 children. (b.
 1944-)

 1972-2000 Co-Deputy Head of State Queen Ingrid